Diving safety

 Diving safety is the aspect of underwater diving operations and activities concerned with the safety of the participants.
-The safety of underwater diving depends on four factors: the environment, the equipment, behaviour of the individual diver and performance of the dive team.
+The safety of underwater diving depends on four factors: the environment, the equipment, behaviour of the individual diver and performance of the diving team.
 The underwater environment can impose severe physical and psychological stress on a diver, and is mostly beyond the diver's control.
 Equipment is used to operate underwater for anything beyond very short periods, and the reliable function of some of the equipment is critical to even short-term survival.
 Other equipment allows the diver to operate in relative comfort and efficiency, or to remain healthy over the longer term.
-The performance of the individual diver depends on learned skills, many of which are not intuitive, and the performance of the team depends on competence, communication, attention and common goals.
+The performance of the individual diver depends on learned skills, many of which are not intuitive, and the performance of the team depends on competence, communication, preparation, attention and common goals.

 There is a large range of hazards to which the diver may be exposed.
 These each have associated consequences and risks, which should be taken into account during dive planning.
-Where risks are marginally acceptable it may be possible to mitigate the consequences by setting contingency and emergency plans in place, so that damage can be minimised where reasonably practicable.
+Where risks are marginally acceptable it may be possible to mitigate the consequences by setting contingency and emergency plans in place, so that harm can be minimised where reasonably practicable.
 The acceptable level of risk varies depending on legislation, codes of practice, company policy, and personal choice, with recreational divers having a greater freedom of choice.

 In professional diving there is a diving team to support the diving operation, and their primary function is to reduce and mitigate risk to the diver.
 The diving supervisor for the operation is legally responsible for the safety of the diving team.
 A diving contractor may have a diving superintendent or a diving safety officer tasked with ensuring the organisation has, and uses, a suitable operations manual to guide their practices.
 In recreational diving, the dive leader may be partly responsible for diver safety to the extent that the dive briefing is reasonably accurate and does not omit any known hazards that divers in the group can reasonably be expected to be unaware of, and not to lead the group into a known area of unacceptable risk.
 A certified recreational diver is generally responsible for their own safety, and to a lesser, variable, and poorly defined extent, for the safety of their dive buddy.

 The concept of safety

+Safety can be, and has been, defined in several ways.
+The definitions are mostly not contradictory, but are often not fully interchangeable, and it is fairly common for one to be selected to suit the circumstances.